AdvanceMint works to advance plant science and invest in mint farmers and their communities to ensure their crop thrives for generations.

 In terms of a narrator, you can’t do much better than Sir David Attenborough (of the “Planet Earth” and “Blue Planet” series), so we’ll let him explain:

-If you share our passion for wildlife conservation, there are plenty of ways you can get involved the Lion’s Share.
-Spread the word to your friends and family — sharing Sir Attenborough’s words are a great place to start.
+If you share our passion for wildlife conservation, there are plenty of ways you can get involved with the Lion’s Share.
+Spread the word to your friends and family — sharing Sir Attenborough’s words is a great place to start.

-You can also help us urge other companies to get involved — 0.5 percent of an advertising budget may not seem like much, but when major companies join, it will amount to millions of dollars and set us well on our way to reaching $100 million each year.
+You can also help us urge other companies to get involved — 0.5% of an advertising budget may not seem like much, but when major companies join, it will amount to millions of dollars and set us well on our way to reaching $100 million each year.

-Lastly, once more companies and brands join the program, you can keep them in mind while you shop, knowing that they’re spending money not only to promote the products, but also to protect wildlife.
+Lastly, when more companies and brands join the program, you can keep them in mind as you shop, knowing that they’re spending money not only to promote the products, but also to protect wildlife.

 As our Senior Director of Sustainability Engagement and Partnerships, Lisa Manley suspected she might be able to cut some plastic packaging waste out of her life.
 But it took a hard look in the mirror to see just how much she was using every day.

 Bold ambitions require bold actions.
 So when Mars flipped the switch to wind in Mexico, we ensured that our electricity consumption is 100% renewable, powered by a new wind farm in Dzilam Bravo, Mexico.